hbctraining/variant_analysis/lessons/03_file_formats.md

 ##### Program `@PG`

-This section will give you a history of the program names (`PN`) used to make the SAM file, the commands used (`CL`) and the version number (`VN`) of the program used.
+This section will give you a history of the program names (`PN`) used to make the SAM file, the commands used (`CL`) and the version number (`VN`) of the programs used.
 This can be helpful when trying to recreate an alignment file if the alignment command isn't availible to you.

 ##### Comments `@CO`